We are an Online Service Fill out our intake form

 Once you make an appointment with ACPC, you will receive an email via our booking system HALAXY requesting that you complete important information such as consent forms, details of payment method and some questionnaires.

-During the first session, the psychologist will conduct an interview to gain sufficient information of your concerns and the child/adolescent's background history.
+During the first session, the psychologist will conduct an interview with parents only to gain sufficient information of your concerns and the young person's background history if they are under 18 years old.
 This may include but is not limited to; developmental, family, behavioural, social and emotional history.

-If assessments may be warranted, your psychologist will discuss with you the assessment process which may include standardised assessments with your child and/or a preschool/ school observation and/or a child interview.
+If assessments may be warranted, your psychologist will discuss with you the assessment process which may include clinical screening and assessment, standardised assessments, etc.

 Following assessment, whilst working with you, your psychologist will provide you with feedback, recommendations, and plan with you the necessary steps to address the concerns shared.
 During this process, your psychologist will aim to be attentive, knowledgable, and work with you in a collaborative and respectful manner.